 ORANGE BLUEBERRY BUNDT CAKE INGREDIENTS

 - Orange Juice,fresh – the fresh and sponge-y texture of this cake is predetermined by the use of freshly squeezed orange juice.
-This recipe works wonderfully with lemon juice or apple juice as well (tried and tested numerous times).
+This recipe works wonderfully with diluted lemon juice or apple juice as well.

 - Eggs – for this recipe eggs are a must.
 I like to use medium to large size eggs.